Skip to main content

 Grade – Red: Difficult fls web icon cycling red difficultExpect a mixture of steep climbs, descents and / or avoidable features.
 Larger jumps, berms and rollable features at controlled speed.
 Technical features such as tree roots, drop-offs and large rocks.
 Very variable surfaces.

-From the site of an old fire tower, this trail has it all: flowing single track, technical features, stunning views and all within minutes of Lochgilphead.
+From the site of an old fire tower, this trail has it all: flowing single track, technical features, stunning views, and all within minutes of Lochgilphead.
 Five sections of single track, linked by forest road.
-Jink through the trees, burn rubber on the Twisted Fire Starter, bust a lung on Murder Hill, cool off in the Water Splash, then Rock and Roll back to the car park.
-Please note the Twisted Fire Starter section is graded black and is optional - it can be by-passed to continue on the red graded route.
+Jink through the trees, burn rubber on the Twisted Fire Starter, swing down Berm Burner, cool off in the Water Splash, then Rock and Roll back to the car park.
+Please note, this trail features water fording.
+The Twisted Fire Starter section also has black graded sections that are optional - they can be by-passed to continue the red graded route.

 Activities